dB-XIX/comic-tracker/README.md

 **Michael**
 GitHub: [dB-XIX](https://github.com/dB-XIX)
-Full-stack software engineer building practical, real-world apps for portfolios and hireability.
+Full-stack dev building powerful, practical apps for real-world use and hireability.

 ---

 ## 📄 License

-This project is open for educational and personal use.
+This project is not open for public use or deployment.
-**Commercial use prohibited unless permission granted.**
+All rights reserved — use, reproduction, or distribution without explicit permission is prohibited.